iluwa/transport-schedule-aggregator/README.md

 ### Idea:
 save data response from yandex-rasp API to use it in various aggregations (cheapest tickect in date interval from place1 to place2).

-To minimize api invokations, data from response will be stored in database and have expiration period (some hours).
+To minimize api invocations, data from response will be stored in database and have expiration period (some hours).

 ### Mainly used technologies:
 h2 embedded database, spring boot and hinernate.